NoldoAI/noldo/README.md

-Sure, here’s your startup pitch explained casually, like you're telling a friend over coffee:

----

 ### 🚀 **Startup Pitch: "Seeky" (just an example name)**

 **What’s the idea?**
-Dude, think about this—people on Reddit complain **all the time** about products, apps, and services.
+Think about this—people on Reddit complain **all the time** about products, apps, and services.
 Reddit’s literally full of people saying exactly what's annoying, missing, or broken in their daily lives.

 Now imagine a simple tool—powered by AI—that scans all these conversations, spots the biggest frustrations or problems, and automatically tells you, "Hey, here’s a perfect business opportunity you could start right now."
 That's exactly what Seeky does.